Can You Pass The 10.4.5 Module Quiz On Basic Router Configuration? Take The Test Now

 What Is the 10.4.5 Module Quiz?

-The 10.4.5 quiz is a standard assessment used in many networking courses—especially those that follow the Cisco CCNA curriculum.
+The 10.On the flip side, 4.
+5 quiz is a standard assessment used in many networking courses—especially those that follow the Cisco CCNA curriculum.

 • Hostname and domain name settings